yanbenjamin/style-aware-report-generation/report-radgraph-serialization/README.md

 # Report Radgraph Serialization

-This Python module extracts and serializes graph data from a RadGraph JSON file, with multiple string report formats available.
+![Diagram of the serialization process for RadGraphs.](serialization_diagram.png)

+## Setup
 To download the relevant JSON files, see the dataset <a href = "https://physionet.org/content/radgraph/1.0.0/">here</a>, which mandates being a credentialed `physionet.org` user.
 To create RadGraphs for custom reports, also refer to the dataset link, which encapsulates details for running the named entity recognition (NER) and relation extraction (RE) model on report files.

-![Diagram of the serialization process for RadGraphs.](serialization_diagram.png)

-## Usage
-We provide command line interface for generating serialized graph reports (i.e. a text representation of each radiology knowledge graph) for a JSON file.
-To use the command line interface, follow these steps:

-Install the required packages by running the following command:
+To obtain the requisite packages, run the following command:

 ```zsh
 pip install networkx
 ```

+## Usage
-Run the `main.py` script, passing in the path to the input JSON file, an output CSV file path, a serialization method (see the table below; `subgraphs` is the method used in the paper).
+We provide command line interface for generating serialized graph reports (i.e. a text representation of each radiology knowledge graph) for a JSON file.
+To use the command line interface, run the `main.py` script—passing in the path to the input JSON file, an output CSV file path, a serialization method (see the table below; `subgraphs` is the method used in the paper).
 As a template,

 ```zsh
 python main.py --json_path <path to RadGraph JSON> --csv_path out.csv --method_name subgraphs